Postal (franchise)

-Postal is a series of shooter video games created by Running with Scissors known for its high use violence and off-color humor.
-The games are in various genres, including top-down shooter (Postal), first-person shooter (Postal 2 and Postal 4: No Regerts), and third-person shooter (Postal III).
+Postal is a series of shooter video games created by Running with Scissors known for its high-speed gameplay, violence and off-color humor.
+The series' mainline games span several shooter sub-genres, including top-down shooters (Postal and Postal Redux), first-person shooters (Postal 2 and Postal 4), and a third-person shooter (Postal III).
 The series has spawned several spin-off games and other media, including an eponymous film adaptation by Uwe Boll.